TAbdiukov/TAbdiukov.github.io/content/post/2023-12-16-gaza-occupation-myths/index.md

 ## Where did the funds go?

 Where is infrastructure, the hospitals and schools built, the cultivated fields, the factories, where are the houses and roads?
 Where are the jobs created?
 There is none.
-Because instead, billions were spent on TENS OF THOUSANDS of missiles, mines, diversion tunnels, because instead of hospitals they built bunkers for the Hamas military command, and artillery was placed within existing hospitals, schools, and residential buildings.
+Because instead, billions were spent on **tens of thousands** of missiles, mines, diversion tunnels, because instead of hospitals they built bunkers for the Hamas military command, and artillery was placed within existing hospitals, schools, and residential buildings.
 And after Israel destroyed these tunnels and bunkers, they built them again.

 What was not spent on wars went into the pockets of Hamas leaders.
 Journalist Palki Sharma Upadhyay (India) [writes](https://twitter.com/palkisu/status/1713817751696158940):
 > “There will be no migration from Gaza to Egypt” says Hamas leader Ismail Haniyeh, who himself is in Doha “currently leading a lavish lifestyle.”
 Haniyeh reportedly watched the Hamas attacks on Israel from the comfort of his office in Qatar.
 He’s a millionaire with 13 children, including sons who are real estate tycoons and have Turkish passports.
 His family left Gaza a few years ago.